Sink Your Teeth into Family-Friendly Shark Spots in Sarasota

 Whether you think sharks are misunderstood predators or total undersea villains thanks to movies like Jaws, there’s no denying that they’re fascinating aquatic creatures.
 In fact, you might have a son or daughter who’s totally obsessed with the toothy fish, in that classic way kids have of forming full-throttle passions.

-Search the Sand
+Search the Sand (or Streets)

 Those teeth shed by prehistoric sharks millions of years ago turned into fossils after being buried under layers of sediment in the Peace River Formation, located in the Gulf of Mexico just offshore those area beaches.
 Eventually, the fossilized teeth wash up on the shoreline, where they can be scooped up by beachgoers.